MaximLippeveld/dambi-hpc-guide/dambi_hpc_guide/advanced_topics/multinode.md

 a program for multi-node computing:
 1. Write the program using a framework capable of distributed computing, such as [Dask](https://www.dask.org/) for Python or [Nextflow](https://www.nextflow.io/docs/latest/index.html).
-2. Using the split-apply-combine approach: partition the data, process each partition separately and merge the processed partitions.
+2. Using batching: partition the data into batches, process each batch in parallel.

 The first approach is more involved as code likely needs to be updated, but it is also very powerful and flexible.
 The second approach requires only a bash script to submit jobs to the queue for every partition of the dataset, but can only